How to Reduce International Shipping Costs

 Air freight is fast but expensive.
 Sea freight is slower but significantly cheaper for large or heavy shipments.
 Choosing the right method based on urgency can dramatically reduce costs.

-Courier vs Freight Forwarders
+Courier Services vs Freight Forwarders

 Reduce Package Size and Weight

-- Use compact packaging
+- Use compact, right-sized packaging

 - Avoid unnecessary fillers